marcriehm/kubernetes-research/README.md

 * How to transform the system from the current to the desired state (complex).

-In Kubernetes's declarative approach, the system handles steps 1 and 3, and all the user needs to do is express the desired final state of the system.
+In Kubernetes's declarative approach, the system handles steps 1 and 3, and all the user needs to do is express the desired final state of the application.

 The declarative approach is fundamental in Kubernetes.
 In some cases both declarative and imperative approaches exist, but the declarative one should **always** be chosen over imperative.
 A declarative statement of configuration